mcloide/git-color-scheme/README.md

 The colors of the branch will change to RED when the branch has changes and to GREEN when there are no changes or it is stable.

+The original bash_profile has been created by: https://github.com/kryptek/